iqbalamo93/mlops-dev/README.md

 # mlops-dev

-> A sandpit enironment to test mlops sytems
+>A sandpit environment to test MLOps systems.